IT Project Outsourcing: Product Development Approach

 Any outsourcing company needs to know the ways of usage and the business purpose to recommend a solution.
 Otherwise, it wouldn’t be able to build a valuable product.

-The initial software idea might look innovative and highly technological like Death Star.
+The initial software initiative might look innovative and highly technological like Death Star.

 However, there is a risk that the product would see no market need.
 Because it’s hard to build the right software without clarity in purposes and understanding of the pain points the product is supposed to address.